FelixKrueger/Bismark/Docs/README.md

 A full list of alignments modes can be found in [`Bismark_alignment_modes.pdf`](http://www.bioinformatics.babraham.ac.uk/projects/bismark/Bismark_alignment_modes.pdf).

-In addition, Bismark retains much of the flexibility of Bowtie 1 / Bowtie 2 (adjustable seed length, number of mismatches, insert size ...).
+In addition, Bismark retains much of the flexibility of Bowtie 2 / HISAT2 (adjustable seed length, number of mismatches, insert size ...).
 For a full list of options please run:

 ```
 bismark --help